helado12/anim/readme.md

 * The animations for the banner and buttons are done using CSS animation.

 ### Other idea
-When sending it to someone, use a customized domain name such as a.giftfor***.xyz for best effect:)
+Can use a customized domain name such as a.giftfor***.xyz when sending it to someone :)

 Hope you like it! ❤️